ashwinkey04/ashwinkey04/README.md

 ![Hi 👋, I'm Ashwin](https://user-images.githubusercontent.com/20596763/141672268-7e6c9485-72e0-4ae4-bb86-1d725d959cc2.png)

 I worked as a student developer intern at Google Summer of Code with [The Mifos Initiative](https://www.github.com/openMF).
 I maintain [Raag](https://github.com/raag-music/raag) - an open source music player for android.
-I was also an Associate Technology Engineer at [Spoon](https://spoon.money) and did some freelance development projects.
-You can find me on [Twitter][1] and [LinkedIn][2]
+I was also a technical product manager at [Spoon](https://spoon.money).
+You can find me on [LinkedIn][2] and [Twitter][1]
 - I speak Tamil, English, and tech
 - I attend Amrita School of Engineering
 - Ask me about